Flaggen_Fahnen_International

 • Slavonic Studies – Bachelor’s degree

-specialisations: Polish or Russian
+specializations: Polish or Russian

 Students can start the degree course with or without any knowledge of the respective language.
-Depending on their specialisation, they will attain either B2 level (Russian) or B1 level (Polish) by the end of their degree course.
+Depending on their specialization, they will attain either B2 level (Russian) or B1 level (Polish) by the end of their degree course.
 In order to register for the B.A. examination, they must submit proof of English (B2) and another modern foreign language or Latin/Greek or similar (B1).

 • Slavonic Studies – Master’s degree

-Depending on their specialisation, students are required to have language proficiency at B2 level (Russian) resp.
+Depending on their specialization, students are required to have language proficiency at B2 level (Russian) resp.
 B1 (Polish); in addition, they require English (B2) and another modern foreign language, Latin/Greek or similar (B1).
 By the end of the Master’s degree, they will attain C1 level in the respective language (Russian or Polish).

 Languages and cultures of East Asia

-At the beginning of the programme
+At the beginning of the program

 No language certificates are required at the beginning of the Bachelor's program.